What substances are in PRIO?

 Go to HVMFS 2019:25 (available only in Swedish) External link.

 Stockholm Convention on Persistent Organic Pollutants (2001) is a global treaty with the aim of protecting humans and the environment from POPs, i.e. substances that can be transported over long geographical distances before being degraded.
-Within the EU, these substances are regulated in the POPs Regulation, Regulation (EU) 2019/1021.
+The EU POPs Regulation (EU) 2019/1021 is implementing the Stockholm Convention by banning or restricting the use of the POPs substances in both chemical products and articles within the EU.

 The Water Framework Directive (WFD) 2000/60/EC was established by the European Parliament and of the Council and is a framework for water policy within the Community.
 The directive aims at protecting and improve water quality in the EU and is a common strategy against water pollution.